THOMAS CASTETS (producer)

 Cam has won multiple awards for the shows he has produced and edited.

-DON REDDIN (producer)
+DON REDDIN (associate producer)

 Don has spent his career in marketing and communications.
 Leading global promotional marketing for a multi-billion dollar brand, he learned the skill of delivering consistent global messages that are relevant to local audiences.
 During this time he led the entertainment marketing division, managing the development and expansion of strategic alliances with Disney, Pixar, DreamWorks and Fox.
 Later he started his own agency handling a variety of marketing clients and projects, eventually selling the agency in 2010.